 Finnish households are spending more than expected on non-essentials, which may cause some worry.
 Aside from an increase in consumer prices, this habit will show an overall buzzing economy for the average economist.
 However, it’s not all rosy because the long-term effect often means many Finns will hold the empty bag at the end of the day.

 We all love to enjoy some luxury even though it may cost some extra bucks.
-Whether it’s about eating out in an expensive restaurant, buying brand clothes and accessories, an expensive car, trying our luck with iGames, or kicking it at the beach; we’ve all got an excuse to spend more than we need to.
+Whether it’s about eating out in an expensive restaurant, buying brand clothes and accessories, an expensive car, or kicking it at the beach; we’ve all got an excuse to spend more than we need to.

 Although most banks and investment companies try to promote the benefits of saving to their clients, people usually don’t heed their words.
 Many people believe all the cash can be earned again if they work the extra shift.
 Nick Maggiulli, author and COO of Riholtz Wealth Management LCC, published research in 2020 suggesting that saving less than 50% of your income may push back your retirement age.